dassl-uiuc/speclog-artifact/README.md

 ### Reproducing the results
 Using the base scripts from earlier, we have constructed individual scripts for each research question in the evaluation section of the paper.
 These scripts are available in
 `benchmarking/scripts/run/rq*`.
 For our baseline, we have Scalog which is hosted in a separate branch `scalog-impl`.
 This branch also contains similar scripts to reproduce results from the paper at the same paths.
-Additionally, for RQ9, the fault-tolerance experiment, our code is hosted on a separate branch `failure-expt`.
+For the fault-tolerance experiment, our code is hosted on a separate branch `failure-expt`.
+Emulation code for the scalability experiment is on `speclog-emulation` and `scalog-emulation`.

 To run experiments related to an individual research question, simply navigate to the required `benchmarking/scripts/run/rq*` directory and run the corresponding scripts.
-For ease-of-reproduction we have stitched together all the run scripts in a `run_all.sh` script.
+For ease-of-reproduction we have stitched together all the run scripts in a `run_all.sh` script for each branch.
 The commands below describe how to run the `run_all.sh` scripts from each branch to generate all the experimental data to plot results.

 To run all the experiments from the paper, run the following sequence of commands